annechh/SquareEyes/README.md

 Description
 ---

-SquareEyes was my first assignment using HTML and CSS.
+SquareEyes was my first assignment putting Figma design into HTML and CSS.
+It is a video streaming website where you can purchase videos directly from the people who make them.
+The users of this website want to purchase videos right away, which will allow them to watch it online.

+- A home page showing lists of movies

 Built with
 ---